Developer(s) – Supergiant Games

 Artist – Jen Zee

 Throughout 2014, Transistor garnished a lot of acclaim from both gamers and critics alike, being praised for its magnificent story, immersing gameplay, and impressive visual style; even winning an IGN award for the game with the best graphics of 2014, and nominated for 8 additional awards.
 I also ended up liking this game for what it is, indeed this is one of the games that handle the aforementioned gameplay formula fairly well.

 Graphics – 10/10

 Not only has this game been designed in such a way that glitches are non-existent and with an isometric top-down view so that everything seems to be at a certain distance making it seem in greater detail, but it’s also conceptually flawless.
 At first, it seemed easier to draw comparisons between this game and Final Fantasy VII, but the further into it I played, the more I began to realize that how much of its own concept it truly is.
-The futuristic architecture and character designs are unlike anything I’ve ever seen in a video game before and easily deserves a perfect score.
+The futuristic architecture and character designs are unlike anything I’ve ever seen in a video game before and easily deserve a perfect score.

 Gameplay – 7/10

 As I pointed out, Transistor is one of the very few games that have handled well the mixture of both turn-based RPG combat and real-time combat.
 The main reason for that I think is because the gameplay is paused when players are inputting their commands, which makes battles so much easier to cope with than in the likes of Final Fantasy XII and Dragon Age: Origins.
 But unfortunately, that’s all that players will have to do throughout the game, since there are only a few side quests throughout, and the game also has a particularly linear progression for an RPG.

 Controls – 9/10